Subletting

 Subletting for leaseholders

-If you own 100% of your home, you should be able to sublet without any issues.
-However, we always need to check the terms of your lease to make sure there are no hidden restrictions.
+If you own 100% of your home and you wish to sublet it, you should be able to do so without any issues.
+However, we always need to check the terms of your lease to make sure there are no restrictions.

 There is a cost involved for us to review your lease and progress your subletting request – and depending on the terms of your lease, a Notice of Underlet may be required as well.

-To see the full list of our administration fees, please download a copy:
+To see the full list of our administration fees, please read:

 To register your interest, please email our Subletting team.

-We’ll reply by sending you a Subletting Occupancy form.
-Please complete the form and return it to us to begin the formal process.
+You will then receive a Subletting Occupancy form, which you need to complete and return to us to begin the formal process.

 When we do not own the freehold, we’ll check our Head Lease to see if subletting meets the Freeholder’s requirements.
 However, we’ll be unable to amend your lease if the Freeholder does not allow subletting.